 That moving abroad would be the best decision I’ve ever made.

 Sometimes in life you just need to jump in headfirst, so to speak, and moving to France was the best decision I’ve ever made.
 It’s only natural to be apprehensive before making a major life change.
-And even I don’t stay in France forever, no one can take my time here away from me.
+And even if I don’t stay in France forever, no one can take my time here away from me.

 What do you wish you knew before you moved abroad to France?
 Can you relate?